-Diana Tetlow is an English artist who's lived in Bermuda for 30 years.
+Diana Tetlow was an English artist who lived in Bermuda for 40 years.

 Her three-dimensional work includes a bronze statue of Prospero, which is awarded by the Bermuda International Film Festival for lifetime achievement in film.

 She has been involved in Bermudian theatre, as a trained costume designer and extended this skill to include prosthetic make up in order to "re-create" Mark Twain for a one-man show.
 She has also constructed a life-sized puppet with such local popularity he has been awarded a "Best of Bermuda" award.

 All the paintings displayed on this site are examples of previous commissions or works that are now in private collections.

 Diana has just added a beautiful collection of Bermuda roses to her portfolio and a lovely painting of her granddaughter.